angry-goose-initiative/irve/README.md

 In effect, this starting part of memory "acts" like a RISC-V vector table, but it also includes a pseudo reset vector as the first entry!

+## Coding Style

+For convenience, we may use `using namespace irve::internal` in .cpp files.
+HOWEVER using `using` in any other way is disallowed (particularly in headers).

+The only place where `irve_public_api.h` should be included is by consumers of the public API, or by lib/irve_public_api.cpp.
+No exceptions.

+Internal classess/functions in internal headers go into the `irve::internal::FILE_NAME_BEFORE_EXTENSION" namespace, with the exception of `common.h`, which puts everything into `irve::internal`

+Public API classes/functions/etc go into the `irve::SUB_NAMESPACE` namespace.
+SUB_NAMESPACE should logically group the things contained within in some sense.

+lib/irve_public_api.cpp should not contain a `using` statement at all to prevent ambiguity since it is the bridge between the internal/public boundary.

 ## How to cross compile manually

 Step 0: Install a cross compiler for RISC-V (it is easiest if you make it default to RV32IMA with `--with-arch=rv32ima` and `--with-abi=ilp32`